Top 10 mistakes to avoid in Facebook Video Marketing

 - In comparison, longer videos, around 2-3 minutes, can be useful for sharing in-depth information or telling a story.

-- Whether you want them to visit your website, buy, or subscribe to your channel, your CTA should be clear and compelling.
+- Your CTA should be clear and compelling whether you want them to visit your website, buy, or subscribe to your channel.

 - Ensure to display it in your video, preferably at the end, where it’s most visible.
 You can use on-screen text, a voiceover, or a combination of both to convey your message.